 When shopping, look for shears made from high-quality Japanese or German steel, like 440C or VG-10, which are known for their durability and ability to hold a razor-sharp edge.
 A convex edge is the gold standard for smooth, precise cutting, making it a worthwhile investment for any serious professional.

-Overlooking Comfort and Fit
+Forgetting That Comfort and Fit Are Key

 A full day of cutting can put serious strain on your hand, wrist, and shoulder.
 If your shears aren’t ergonomically designed for your body, you’re setting yourself up for discomfort and potential long-term injuries like carpal tunnel syndrome.
 Comfort isn’t a luxury—it’s a necessity for a sustainable career.